-Scotland’s electricity system has seen a transformation to one largely powered by renewables.
-Going forward technology innovations could see the electricity sector remove more CO2 from the environment than it produces, for example, using bioenergy for electricity generation combined with carbon capture and storage.
+Scotland’s electricity system is now largely powered by renewables.
+Technology innovations could see the electricity sector remove more CO2 from the environment than it produces, for example, using bioenergy for electricity generation combined with carbon capture and storage.

-Over the last 20 years Scotland’s electricity system has become far less carbon intensive, and is now predominantly powered by renewables.
-But electricity is only one part of the energy we use; in Scotland we use more energy for heating and for transporting goods and people.
+Over the past 20 years Scotland’s electricity system has become far less carbon intensive and is now predominantly powered by renewables.
+But electricity is only one part of the energy we use; in Scotland we use a considerable amount of energy for heating and for transporting goods and people.

 - Increasing the productivity of our energy use